johnjudeh/reactnd-flashcards/README.md

 ```

 From there you can run the app on an iOS or Android simulator.
 However, the app was
 built with iOS in mind as the target OS.
+The app has been tested on both simulators and
+on an iOS device.

 ## Backend